redcode-labs/neurax/README.md

 Example command with preamble might look like this: `:ar echo "pwned"`

-Following letters can be specified inside preamble:
+Following characters can be specified inside preamble:
 * `a`  - received command is forwarded to each infected node, but the node that first received the command will not execute it
 * `x`  - received command will be executed even if `a` is specified
 * `r`  - after receiving the command, binary removes itself from infected host and quits execution